googleapis-elixir-protos/packages/README.md

 # Google Apis Elixir
-Googleapis protobufs generated into Elixir.
+Googleapis protobufs generated into Elixir modules.

-This repo separates the the apis so the can be downloaded individually.
+This repo separates the apis so the can be downloaded individually.

 As such, it is not available on Hex.pm

-These packages are only in Github where we can "sparse" clone the pieces we want and leave the rest.
+These packages are only on Github where we can "sparse" clone the pieces we want and leave the rest.
+Otherwise, it's like way too big to ship it all around.

 ## Installation
 ```elixir